thingsboard/thingsboard-edge/application/src/main/data/json/solutions/assisted_living/instructions.md

 ### Edge computing

-Optionally, this solution can be extended to use edge computing.
+**Optionally**, this solution can be extended to use edge computing.

 <a href="https://thingsboard.io/products/thingsboard-edge/" target="_blank">ThingsBoard Edge</a> allows bringing data analysis and management to the edge, where the data created.
 At the same time ThingsBoard Edge seamlessly synchronizing with the ThingsBoard cloud according to your business needs.